 Florida Medicaid Long-Term Care Definition

 Medicaid is a health care program for low-income individuals of any age.
-While there are various coverage groups, this page is focused on long-term care Medicaid eligibility for Florida senior residents (aged 65 and over).
+While there are various coverage groups, our focus is on long-term care Medicaid eligibility for Florida senior residents (aged 65 and over).
 In addition to care services in nursing homes, adult family care homes (adult foster care homes), and assisted living facilities, FL Medicaid pays for non-medical services and supports to help frail seniors remain living in their homes.
 There are three categories of Medicaid long-term care programs for which FL seniors may be eligible.

 1) Institutional / Nursing Home Medicaid – An entitlement; anyone who is eligible will receive assistance.
 Benefits are provided only in nursing homes.